 Otsego County abounds in natural beauty and historic significance.
 Above all, however, we share a deep sense of community that serves as the base for the Community Foundation.
 I feel privileged to join in creating this new enterprise that is focused on improving the quality of life for everyone in our county.
 As a retired real estate developer, I can contribute my entrepreneurial skills to growing this young organization.
 My wife Ellen and I split our time between our farm in Springfield and our house in Princeton, NJ.

-Mayor, Oneonta; Former COO, Opportunities for Otsego
+Former Mayor of Oneonta; Former COO, Opportunities for Otsego

 Attracted by the sense of community and the unmatched beauty of our natural environment, I first moved to Otsego County in 1975.
-Since that time, I have had the good fortune to have served as the Director of the Oneonta Job Corps Center, the COO of Opportunities for Otsego, and, currently, as the Mayor of the City of Oneonta.
+Since that time, I have had the good fortune to have served as the Director of the Oneonta Job Corps Center, the COO of Opportunities for Otsego, and as the Mayor of the City of Oneonta.
 My work has allowed me to become familiar with the needs and challenges faced by various segments of our local community and to do my best in providing for improved safety, financial security, opportunities, and quality of life for all.
 The Community Foundation of Otsego County can now provide us with a much needed additional resource in serving all members of our community.

 President, Bank of Cooperstown

 For the past 33 years my family has been proud to call Otsego County home.
 We have worked here, raised a family here, our kids went K -12 here, owned a small business, and started a bigger business.
 It is a great place to call home.
 As a banker the opportunity to help people runs deep and the Community Foundation of Otsego County continues that helping hand for our County.
 As a board member I will continue to love Otsego County and the many attributes we have including the community foundation.

 Retired EVP, Mobil Oil; Former Trustee, Village of Cooperstown